SiddharthGautam040/Movie-Playlist-Creator/README.md

 ## More information

-* We are not a patron of (https://www.omdbapi.com/) so we request you to not do more than 1000 requests of a day.
+* We are not a patron of (https://www.omdbapi.com/) so we request you to not do more than 1000 search requests of a day.
-* Some of the movies did not have any poster so we have used a defalt poster for them
+* Some of the movies did not have any poster so we have used a default poster for them
 * Some times API is pretty busy and do not respond but we have taken care of that.

 ## Get help / support